jonathan-g/jonathangilligan.hugo/content/about.md

 > [Department of Earth and Environmental Sciences](https://www.vanderbilt.edu/ees),
 > where he collaborates on interdisciplinary research
 > into interactions between human behavior, society, and environmental change.
+> He is principal investigator on a National Science Foundation grant to study
+> how the adoption of clean energy, electric vehicles, and broadband
+> telecommunications affects urban and rural communities in the Southeastern
+> United States.
-> His recent research projects include
+> Other recent research projects include
 > studying the role of the private sector in regulating greenhouse gas emissions,
 > studying water-conservation policies in U.S. cities,
 > studying interactions between climate change, land use,